arushraj/demo-projects/react/tic-tac-toe/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is provided for educational and demonstration purposes only.
+Commercial use, redistribution, or modification for production is not permitted without permission.